jsuereth/scala-arm/README.md

 ## Examples

-Scala-arm provides many ways of managing resources and re-using code.
-Here's a few examples.
+Scala-arm provides a way of managing resources and re-using code.
+Here's an example:

 ### Imperative Style